Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 2: Machine Level</a>
     <ul>
       <li>
         <a>This level is also known as the Instruction Set Architecture (ISA) Level.
-This ISA is a model that defines how the CPU is controlled by its ISA software</a>
+This ISA is a model that defines how the CPU is controlled by its ISA software.
+The ISA is the interface between the software that runs the machine and the hardware that executes it</a>
       </li>
       <li>
         <a>This stage consists of the instructions that are particular to the computer's architecture.
 These instructions are written in machine code which do not further need to be reduced to be understood by the computer's architecture.
 In other words, the computer's hardware will understand these instructions as they are written in machine code</a>